jasongrimes/docs/git-cheatsheet.md

 * Switch back to master: `git checkout master`
 * Delete a branch: `git branch -d feature_x`
-* Push a branch to remote repo: `git push origin <branch>`

-A branch is not available to others unless it has been pushed to the remote repository.
+* Push a branch to remote repo: `git push origin <branch>` A branch is not available to others unless it has been pushed to the remote repository.

+Merging a branch back into master:

+    git checkout master
+    git pull origin master
+    git merge my_branch
+    git push origin master

 Update and merge
 ----------------